letmejustputthishere/chain-fusion-starter/README.md

 By enabling this code, you can serve web content directly from the canister, leveraging the stable memory for storing large amounts of data efficiently.

-### Read from EVM Smart Contracts
+### Reading from and writing to EVM Smart Contracts

-To read from EVM smart contracts, this project leverages the `eth_call.rs` module, specifically the [`eth_call`](https://docs.alchemy.com/reference/eth-call) function exposed therein.
-This function allows you to make read-only calls to EVM smart contracts, which is useful for retrieving data without modifying the contract state.
+To send transactions to the EVM, this project uses the [`ic-evm-utils`](https://crates.io/crates/ic-evm-utils) crate.
+This crate provides functionality for constructing, signing and sending transactions EVM networks, leveraging the [`evm-rpc-canister-types`](https://crates.io/crates/evm-rpc-canister-types) crate for data types and constants.

+#### Key Functions:

+-
-An example of how to use this functionality to get the ERC20 balance of an address is provided in the same module.
-The function is called `erc20_balance_of`.
-This example demonstrates how to construct and send a call to an ERC20 contract to query the balance of a specific address.
+-   **ERC20 Balance**: The `erc20_balance_of` function demonstrates how to construct and send a call to an ERC20 contract to query the balance of a specific address.

 You can refer to the `erc20_balance_of` function in the `eth_call.rs` module to understand how to implement similar read operations for other types of EVM smart contracts.

-### Sending Transactions to EVM Smart Contracts

-To send transactions to the EVM, this project uses the `eth_send_raw_transaction.rs` module.
-This module provides functionality for constructing and sending signed transactions to the Ethereum network specifically through the [`eth_send_raw_transaction`](https://docs.alchemy.com/reference/eth-sendrawtransaction) function.

-#### Key Functions:

 -   **ETH Transfer**: The `transfer_eth` function demonstrates how to transfer ETH from the canister-owned EVM address to another address.
 It covers creating a transaction, signing it with the canister's private key, and sending it to the EVM network.